mendersoftware/mender-docs/07.Server-installation/01.Overview/01.Architecture/docs.md

 - [NATS.io](https://nats.io?target=_blank) messaging system
 - [OpenSearch](https://www.opensearch.org?target=_blank) storage and search engine

-Services are delivered in form of Docker images, available from official [Mender Docker repository](https://hub.docker.com/r/mendersoftware/?target=_blank).
+Services are delivered as Docker images, available from the official [Mender Docker repository](https://hub.docker.com/r/mendersoftware/?target=_blank).
 When required, each service can be built directly from its source code.
-Consult respective repositories for build instructions.
+Consult the respective repositories for build instructions.